reinventalbany/esd-crawl/README.md

    1. Save as `parsehub.csv` in this directory
 1. Combine the data
    1. Run `python esd_crawl/combine.py`
+1. View `pdfs.csv`

-1. View `pdfs.csv`.
-There will be one row per PDF URL.
+There will be one row per PDF URL, and multiple titles and source URLs for each will be combined with newlines within each row.